JustxJiang/UfundApplication-Humanitarian-Helpers/docs/DesignDoc.md

 > responsibilities.
 This should be a narrative description, i.e. it has
 > a flow or "story line" that the reader can follow._

+PASITIVECONNECTIONS is designed to guide users seamlessly through their tasks.
+Users begin their journey on the homepage, which allows them to sign in with an email and password.
+Users can navigate the Cupboard or use the search feature to find needs they want to fulfill.
+Helper can go to the adoption page and see various pets and the description of the pet including their age, gender, and name.
+If a user is interested in the pet the helper can see a map view of how far the pet is for adoption.
+Users engage with the platform through the Messages component for updates and confirmations, proceeding to donate via their carts.
+For account management, users can recover access using the Forget Password page if a user forgets their password.

 > _**[Sprint 4]** You must  provide at least **2 sequence diagrams** as is relevant to a particular aspects
 > of the design that you are describing.  (**For example**, in a shopping experience application you might create a
 > sequence diagram of a customer searching for an item and adding to their cart.)